rrwen/twitter2pg/README.md

 1. Search for tweets with keyword `twitter` using  a GET request
 2. Filter tweets with [jsonata](https://www.npmjs.com/package/jsonata) to only return the array inside `statuses`
-3. Insert the filtered tweets into a PostgreSQL table named `search_tweets`
+3. Insert the filtered tweets into a PostgreSQL table named `twitter_data`
-4. Each row of the `tweets` column in the `search_tweets` table contains one tweet
+4. Each row of the `tweets` column in the `twitter_data` table contains one tweet

 ```javascript
 var twitter2pg = require('twitter2pg');